-4.3.3 VMs OR DOCKER CONTAINERS FOR SEMIOTICS
+4.4.3 VMs OR DOCKER CONTAINERS FOR SEMIOTICS

-SEMIoTICS seeks to provide optimization at various levels of a NFVI (at field, network and cloud layers).
+SEMIOTICS seeks to provide optimization at various levels of a NFVI (at field, network and cloud layers).
 That is, better networking routes, VNF scaling, and the concatenation of VNFs at different layers to form Service Function Chains (SFC) as NS.
 Focusing on the latter, SFC require close cooperation among compute, storage and networking controllers in order to route traffic to the specific VNFs composing the SFC.

-7 Docker containers are the runtime version of Docker images.
+&lt;sup>11 Docker containers are the runtime version of Docker images.